-Not able to find an extensions setting or option in the Gnome Tweaks tool in Gnome 40 or later?
-Install a special tool called “Extensions” from the repository or flatpak.
+Not able to find an extension setting or option in the GNOME Tweaks tool in GNOME 40 or later?
+Install a special tool called “Extensions” from the repository or Flatpak.

-After using Ubuntu 22.04 LTS for a long time, it’s time to move to Ubuntu 22.04 LTS (Jelly Fish) to use the new features that have created a lot of hype.
+After using Ubuntu 20.04 LTS for a long time, it’s time to move to Ubuntu 22.04 LTS (Jelly Fish) to use the new features that have created a lot of hype among the Linux community.

-In particular, Gnome 42 has a considerable amount of features, which pushes me to update and try the latest version of Ubuntu 22.04 LTS.
+In particular, GNOME 42 has a considerable number of features that push me to update my system and try the latest version of Ubuntu 22.04 LTS.

-Once I updated my system to Ubuntu 22.04 LTS, I started to configure the desktop environment as per my preference.
+Once I updated my system to Ubuntu 22.04 LTS, I started to configure the desktop environment as per my preferences.

 While making the change, I found that the gnome tweak tool does not have the extensions option.
 Because of that, I’m not able to tweak the default option of a particular extension.

-That disappoints me.
-So I started to search on the Internet and found the Gnome team had dropped the Gnome Shell extensions support in Gnome 40 and later versions.
+So I started to search the Internet and found that the GNOME team had dropped support for GNOME Shell extensions in GNOME 40 and later versions.

 ” GNOME Tweaks 40 brings several bug fixes, support for GNOME 40 settings changes, and removes GNOME Shell Extensions support.”